Cat-Lips/GodotSharp.SourceGenerators/README.md

 C# Source Generators for use with the Godot Game Engine

-- NB: On GitHub, items marked as [NEW] are only available in pre-release
+- NB: On GitHub, items marked as [NEW] are only available in pre-release (ie, well tested, but subject to subtle API changes - a good opportunity to test against your own use cases!)
 - NB: Version 2.7 introduces an ever so slight [BREAKING CHANGE] in that identifiers comprised of unicode characters no longer need to be prefixed with `_` and other invalid characters are now removed instead of being replaced with `_`.
+- NB: Version 2.7 introduces an ever so slight [BREAKING CHANGE] in that scope strings have been replaced with a more definitive enum set.

 * `SceneTree` class attribute:
   * Provides strongly typed access to the scene hierarchy (via `_` operator)